maxrolon/wayside/README.md

 ##Description
+This little library does a few things:
-Hijacks a nav menu with internally facing links.
-When a link is clicked, the window scrolls down to the element.
+- It hijacks a nav menu with internally facing links.
+When a link is clicked, the window scrolls down to the #element.
+- It updates the active state of a nav link to show when an #element is in viewport
+- It adds a class to the nav so that it can be fixed on scroll

 ## Install
 ```bash